geaz/slicer_compare/README.md

 #### Benchy

 #### Comments
 Very good performance.
+Manual supports possible nice handlig of different settings for different models or layers in you print - called processes.
 Only non-free slicer on this list.
 I think it is a bit pricey.
 The other slicers are also able to produce very good results and they are free!
-I don't think there is anything which would justify the high price.